Inviting a Relative or Friend to Visit

 - You may want to advise your relatives/friends to review the non-immigrant visa interviewing tips provided by NAFSA: Association of International Educators.

-- Additionally, you might also consider requesting a letter of registration, Certificate of Enrollment, or transcript from the Registrar’s Office confirming your continued enrollment status at SUNY-ESF or a graduation invitation/confirmation of your graduation date from your academic department.
+- Additionally, you might also consider requesting a Certificate of Enrollment, or transcript from the Registrar’s Office confirming your continued enrollment status at SUNY-ESF or you may want to provide the graduation schedule to your family and friends.
+You can access information about commencement here.